Mixed Nuts

 Mixed Nuts is a 1994 American Christmas black comedy film directed by Nora Ephron, based on the 1982 French comedy film Le Père Noël est une ordure (Santa Claus is a Stinker).
 Co-written by Ephron and her sister Delia, the film features an ensemble cast which includes Steve Martin, Madeline Kahn, Rita Wilson, Anthony LaPaglia, Garry Shandling, Rob Reiner, Juliette Lewis, Adam Sandler, and Liev Schreiber in his film debut.

-The film was released theatrically on December 21, 1994, and was both a critical and commercial failure.
+The film was released theatrically by Sony Pictures Releasing on December 21, 1994, and was both a critical and commercial failure.

 Plot

 In Venice, Los Angeles on Christmas Eve, an ex-con named Felix is being chased down the road by his angry, pregnant girlfriend, Gracie.
 He accidentally runs into and damages a Christmas tree carried by two rollerbladers.
 An argument breaks out among them.
 A stranger named Philip tries to calm them down.
 They disperse, and Philip picks up the damaged tree and takes it to his office.

 Philip runs a suicide-prevention hotline called "Lifesavers,” working there with a judgmental widow named Mrs. Munchnik and an overly sensitive woman named Catherine.
 Catherine obviously has a crush on Philip, but he seems oblivious.
 Philip receives an eviction notice from the landlord, Stanley, who is planning to convert the building to condominiums.
 Philip keeps the eviction notice a secret from his coworkers, and tries to get his loan officer fiancée, Susan, to grant him a small loan to stay in business.
 Susan refuses to grant the loan and breaks up with Philip, saying she has been cheating on him with a psychiatrist.

-The hotline is not too busy on Christmas eve, but they do get a call from a woman who is afraid of the "Seaside Strangler" (a serial killer who has recently targeted women in the neighborhood), and a call from Chris, a depressed cross-dresser who wants to visit the office in person so as to get away from his judgmental family.
+The hotline is not too busy on Christmas eve, but they do get a call from a woman who is afraid of the "Seaside Strangler" (a serial killer who has recently targeted women in the neighborhood), and a call from Chris, a depressed transgender woman who wants to visit the office in person so as to get away from her judgmental family.
 Mrs. Munchnik's shift ends, but she gets trapped in the elevator as she leaves.
 She eventually manages to get Philip's attention and he manages to pull her out.

 Gracie arrives at the office to see her friend Catherine; Felix, chasing Gracie, also shows up.
 Gracie hits Felix in the head with a fruitcake, giving him a concussion.
 Philip and Catherine take Felix to a veterinarian friend to get treated for free.
 At the vet, Felix accidentally overdoses on dog tranquilizers.
 He is taken to a hospital.

 Chris arrives at the office; Gracie opens the door for her so quickly that she accidentally strikes Mrs. Munchnik and knocks her unconscious.
 Gracie asks Chris to look after Mrs. Munchnik, then leaves.
 Philip returns to the office; Chris strikes up a conversation with him and convinces him to dance.
 Mrs. Munchnik awakens, witnesses their dancing, and threatens to sue Philip for withholding information of the eviction and for inappropriate office behavior.
 She leaves.